 QCM thinks it would be good to have a note in stage-2, so there is not misunderstanding.

-No optimization is needed to address DC case for XR rate control MAC CE
+(MAC-09) No optimization is needed to address DC case for XR rate control MAC CE

-We capture in stage-2 that XR rate indication is for application and not for MAC entity.
+(MAC-09) We capture in stage-2 that XR rate indication is for application and not for MAC entity.

 DL rate control (MAC-11)